-I led and conducted interviews, identified key areas for research, and served as the designer for this project.
+I led and conducted interviews, identified key areas for research, and served as the videographer and designer for this project.

 We created a text-message based system for dumb-phones that increases access to hot meals for the homeless population.
 The system will send out information about the nearest food kitchens from a given zipcode along with other information needs.

-The homeless have various information needs ranging from transportation, education, housing, job search, and basic needs such as food.
+There are various information needs: transportation, education, housing, job search, and basic needs such as food.

-Technology that is familiar and visually basic resulted in openness, and increased engagement with the system.
-In contrast, a visually attractive system created a perception of restriction.
+Technology that is familiar and visually basic results in openness & increases engagement with system.
+But, a sophisticated system creates a perception of restriction.

 Increase in requests for emergency food assistance in 71% of the cities, and in the no. of visits to emergency kitchens in 78% of the cities.